 How Much Will It Cost?

 Given the ever changing market conditions and economic downturn, it is a challenge to identify a finite budget for the building out of FasTracks.
 This is why RTD conducts a comprehensive program evaluation each year.
-In March 2009, RTD determined the cost to build out FasTracks by 2017 would be $6.9 billion.
-However, this number continues to fluctuate based on economic volatility.
-FasTracks will be funded by a combination of a region-wide sales tax, federal funds, and local contributions.
+Numbers continue to fluctuate based on economic volatility.
+FasTracks will be funded by a combination of a region-wide sales tax, federal funds, public-private partnerships and local contributions.

 What types of transit are included as part of FasTracks?